Why some mail-in ballots are rejected and how to make sure your vote counts

 CBS News analyzed 2020 primary election election data in Wisconsin, Michigan and Pennsylvania — three key states that determined the 2016 presidential election by fewer than 80,000 combined votes — and found the following rejection rates based on data from state election officials:

 Michigan: 6,606 ballots rejected of 876,060 absentee ballots returned, 0.8%.
-2016 Election was decided by 10,704 votes. *This does not account for voters who had their absentee ballots rejected because they voted at the polls.
+The 2016 election was decided by 10,704 votes. *This does not account for voters who had their absentee ballots rejected because they voted at the polls.

 Pennsylvania: 26,594 ballots rejected out of 1,486,143 absentee ballots returned, 1.8%.
-2016 Election was decided by 44,292 votes. *This does not account for rejected ballots marked as "label canceled," "replaced," or "vote canceled" (which includes voters who cast in-person votes, thus voiding an absentee ballot)
+The 2016 election was decided by 44,292 votes. *This does not account for rejected ballots marked as "label canceled," "replaced," or "vote canceled" (which includes voters who cast in-person votes, thus voiding an absentee ballot)

 CBS News also analyzed data from the June 2020 primary in Georgia, an emerging battleground state, and found at least 11,000 mail-in ballots were rejected, out of more than 1.1 million returned mail ballots, based on the most recent data from the Georgia Secretary of State's website.